openstack-archive/tripleo-docs/deploy-guide/source/environments/baremetal.rst

 Hardware types are enabled in the ``undercloud.conf`` using the ``enabled_hardware_types`` configuration option.
 Classic drivers are enabled using the ``enabled_drivers`` option.
-It is deprecated in the Queens release cycle and should no longer be used.
+It has been  deprecated since the Queens release and should no longer be used.
 See the `hardware types migration guide`_ for information on how to migrate existing nodes.

 Both hardware types and classic drivers can be equally used in the